TrueWinter/blog/_posts/2017-09-09-how-i-set-up-all-of-this.md

 ---
 This is my first post on this blog.
 I have decided that in this post, I will give more details about how I have set up my website and blog.

+### *Some information in this article is outdated.
+I may make an updated version soon:*
+#### - *I do not use GitHub Pages anymore for my website (https://ndt3.ml), I now use Netlify for it (This was done to be able to use NetlifyCMS to easily manage redirects and possibly update content if needed in the future.*

 Firstly, all domains I use are free domains (I know, it’s unprofessional).
 This is to save money as I do not have much money to use for things like this.

 All of my domains use CloudFlare as this gives security and has a nice user interface.